ArchitKhanna/WebChatApplication/README.md

 Repository of Gennady Trubach (2d course 5th group) for studying practise in Belarussian State University.

-## How to get this project in Intelij IDEA
+## How to get this project in Intellij IDEA

 1. Go to File->New->Project from exiting sources.
 2. Then choose Import project from external model->Maven.
 3. Next choose some settings and finish importing the project.

-## How to add local Tomcat server in Intelij IDEA
+## How to add local Tomcat server in Intellij IDEA

 1. Go to Run->Edit Configurations.
 2. Add New Configuration->Tomcat Server->Local.